MinThiha22/multi-games-playing-agent/README.md

 ## Overview

 This project is a multi-games playing agent designed to play various games using AI algorithms.
-The agent.

 ## Features

-- Supports multiple games. (tic-tac-toe, Nim, Tiger vs Dogs)
+- Supports multiple games.
+(Tic-Tac-Toe, Nim, Tiger vs Dogs, Take Away Game)
 - Implements AI algorithms such as Minimax abd Alpha-Beta Pruning.
 - Configurable for different game rules.
 - Can compare two algorithms and see their execution times and win-lose-draw.
 - Provides a user-friendly command line interface.
+- Scalable game for Tic-Tac-Toe, Nim and Take Away games.

 ## Installation